peteroupc/html3dutil/tutorials/colors.md

-This page describes common identifiers and names for colors, as used in the Geometry Utilities Library's `toGLColor` method.
+This page describes common identifiers and names for colors, as supported by the Geometry Utilities Library's `toGLColor` method.

 <a id=Contents></a>